lordmulder/MSleep/README.md

 Remarks:
    The operating system sets the "archive" bit whenever a file is changed.
-   If, initially, the "archive" bit is set, program terminates right away.
+   If a file's "archive" bit is already set, a change is detected right away.
+   Either clear the "archive" bit beforehand, or use the --clear option!
-   If *multiple* files are given, program terminates on *any* file change.
+   If *multiple* files are given, the program detects changes in *any* file.
+   If a directory is given, *any* changes in that directory are detected.
 ```

 realpath